Mafyou/ArchiDesignPatterns/README.md

    ```sh
    git clone https://github.com/Mafyou/ArchiDesignPatterns.git
    ```
-3. Open the solution in Visual Studio 2022 or later.
+3. Open the solution in Visual Studio 2026.
 4. Set `ArchiDesignPatterns.Mobile` as the startup project.
 5. Build and run the app on an Android emulator or device.

-**Important:** To make the project work, you must add your OpenAI API key in `src/ArchiDesignPatterns.Mobile/appsettings.json` under the `OpenAI:ApiKey` property.
+**Important:** To make the Quizz work, you must add your OpenAI API key in `src/ArchiDesignPatterns.Mobile/appsettings.json` under the `OpenAI:ApiKey` property.

 ## License
 This project is licensed under the MIT License.